How to Properly Spool a Baitcaster Reel

 -

-Spool Slowly and Don’t Overfill—Always make sure to spool your reels slow and steady so that the line can go on the reel smoothly.
-Also make sure that you leave about 1/8 inch of the reel spool showing when done spooling.
+Spool Slowly and Don’t Overfill—Always make sure to spool your reels slowly and steadily so that the line can go on the reel smoothly.
+Also, make sure that you leave about 1/8 inch of the reel spool showing when you are done spooling.
 Overfilling a reel will cause line to get tangled.

-See how Bassmaster Classic Champion and Elite Series pro Jason Christie spools his baitcast reels quickly with any type of line in this video.
+See how Bassmaster Classic Champion and Elite Series pro Jason Christie spools his baitcasting reels quickly with any type of line in this video.